 Avoid caffeine and nicotine.
 These stimulants have a negative effect on the brain, and for some people it may increase the likelihood of seizures.

-So what about naps during the day?
 Some find that afternoon naps are essential due to the cognitive fatigue from a brain injury.
 However afternoon naps can disrupt your night time sleeping so it is important to experiment.
 It might be better to lie down and rest without allowing yourself to sleep.

 When stress, anxiety and negative thoughts are involved, cognitive behavioural therapy can help.
-Your Brain Injury Association should be able to help link you up with a psychologist.